 Since Apple released Apple Pay, and the magic button “Pay with Apple Pay” has appeared in web and mobile apps, online shopping has become much easier.
-According to the official figures, in September 2019 there were 441 million Apple Pay users worldwide!
-It is safe to assume that this number has grown considerably in the first 6 months of 2020.

 If you are planning to build an application or website where you will sell some goods or services, integrating Apple Pay will help you to make it more user-friendly.